FindMySchool LogoFindMySchool

 Location & Travel: The Dengie Peninsula is beautiful but isolated.
 For families outside Burnham, travel times can be significant.
 The reliance on school buses means that participating in after-school clubs requires parental transport, which can be a logistical challenge.

 Sixth Form Entry: Progression to the Sixth Form is not automatic.
 Students must meet specific grade requirements for their chosen courses.
-However, the strong A-level results suggest that for those who do qualify, the provision is effective.
+However, the solid A-level results suggest that for those who do qualify, the provision is effective.

 Vocational Focus: The school's strength in apprenticeships and vocational courses is a major asset for many, but parents seeking a purely traditional academic 'hothouse' might find the culture here more pragmatic and broad-based.

 Ormiston Rivers Academy plays a vital role as the educational anchor of the Dengie Peninsula.
 It is a true community comprehensive that balances a caring, safe environment with opportunities in the arts and vocational learning.
-While GCSE progress figures highlight areas for development, the strong Sixth Form results and exceptional apprenticeship pathways demonstrate that students here can and do succeed.
+While GCSE progress figures highlight areas for development, the solid Sixth Form results and exceptional apprenticeship pathways demonstrate that students here can and do succeed.
 Best suited to local families who value a rounded education and want a school that is deeply embedded in its community.
 The main challenge is ensuring high-ability students maintain momentum through to GCSE.

 Yes.
 The school was rated 'Good' by Ofsted in June 2023.
 Inspectors praised the safe environment, ambitious curriculum, and the high expectations leaders have for students' behaviour and learning.